AzureAD/microsoft-authentication-library-for-js/lib/msal-node/docs/accounts.md

 ### getAccountByHomeId and getAccountByLocalId

-Single account scenario, the `homeAccountId` or `localAccountId` must be obtained from the initial `AuthResponse` object received from a non-silent authorization flow, such as the `Auth Code` flow.
+For a single account scenario, the `homeAccountId` or `localAccountId` must be obtained from the initial `AuthResponse` object received from a non-silent authorization flow, such as the `Auth Code` flow.

 ```javascript